nilathj/localstack-dev/README.md

 # Infrastructure setup using LocalStack
 We will use LocalStack using the AWS command line to create the infrastructure needed for a search api.
 ![LocalStack search architecture](/images/LocalStackSearch.png)
 We will create an elasticsearch instance, with documents indexed when a lambda is triggered to S3 insert.
-The search lamdba is exposed the the user via an API gateway.
+The search lamdba is exposed to the user via the API gateway.
 This lambda will query elasticsearch to retrieve matching documents.

-## Steps
+## Prerequisites
+Make sure these components are installed.

 ### Install the latest python3 and aws cli using pip.
 https://docs.aws.amazon.com/cli/latest/userguide/install-macos.html
 Make sure you use python3 as the python 2.7 support will be deprecated soon and I found some strange python version errors when with aws tools when I was using the python 2.7 versions of the tools.